rsyslog/rsyslog/source/imkmsg.rst

 Reads messages from the /dev/kmsg structured kernel log and submits them to the syslog engine.

-The printk log buffer constains log records.
+The printk log buffer contains log records.
 These records are exported by /dev/kmsg device as structured data in the following format:
  "level,sequnum,timestamp;<message text>\\n"
  There could be continuation lines starting with space that contains